SkawMaster/rol-api/CONTRIBUTING.md

 1. Wrap lines in the body at 72 characters or less.
 1. Mention associated issue(s) at the end of the commit comment, prefixed with "Issue: " as above.
 1. In the body of the commit message, explain how things worked before this commit, what has changed, and how things work now.

+## Attribution

+This file is based on the [CONTRIBUTING](https://github.com/spring-projects/spring-framework/blob/master/CONTRIBUTING.md) file of Spring Framework.